rockettheme/docs/Docs/joomla/templates/audacity/demo_module_4.md

 ![](assets/demo_4.jpeg)

-The **RokSprocket Showcase** module used in this area of the page is a great way to feature some of your site's more notable articles or areas of interest.
+The **RokSprocket** module used in this area of the page is a great way to feature some of your site's more notable articles or areas of interest.

 ### Details